 Bet sizing is one of the most complicated topics in poker.
 Just because there are thousands of different situations, boards and ranges it is hard to give accurate generalizations how you should be playing.
-Therefore, analysing examples and hand ranges is by far the best option.
+Therefore, analyzing examples and hand ranges is by far the best option.

-However, all of the information required for big blind play is available in previously mentioned MTT course as well.
+However, all of the information required for big blind play is available in the previously mentioned MTT course as well.
 If you end up constructing it yourself, make sure not to make the common mistake of over betting just as a bluff or just value hands.
 You need to find a right balance of value hands and bluff and change that range when you have some reads on the particular opponent and want to exploit him.

 Adjusting versus different players

 Thus, if you see someone opening thigh range, you should not go over the line by protecting many weak holdings.
 What I want to say here, is that if you have a player who opens just 15% from the CO, you should fold a bit more preflop and protect your range.
-Because when this is the case, you will have very hard time realizing your equity postflop just because he does not have too many weak holdings.
-Therefore, always take in consideration against who you are playing and not only his position.
+Because when this is the case, you will have a very hard time realizing your equity postflop just because he does not have too many weak holdings.
+Therefore, always take into consideration who you are playing and not only his position.